Hugh Cecil, 1st Baron Quickswood: Political career

 After his graduation as BA in 1891, Cecil went to work in parliament.
 From 1891 to 1892 he was Assistant Private Secretary to his father, who was Foreign Secretary.
 Having paid his subscription he was elevated to MA in 1894, and entered the Commons as Conservative Member of Parliament (MP) for Greenwich in 1895.
 He took a keen interest in ecclesiastical questions and became an active member of the Church party, resisting attempts by nonconformists and secularists to take the discipline of the Church out of the hands of the archbishops and bishops, and to remove the bishops from their seats in the House of Lords.
 In a speech on the second reading of Balfour's Education Bill of 1902, he maintained that for the final settlement of the religious difficulty there must be cooperation between the Church of England and nonconformity, which was the Church's natural ally; and that the only possible basis of agreement was that every child should be brought up in the belief of its parents.
 The ideal to be aimed at in education was the improvement of the national character.
-In the later stages of the Bill's progress, he strongly resented an amendment approved by the House and taken over by the Government giving the school managers (governors, in modern parlance), instead of the local vicar, control of religious education in voluntary, i.e. church, schools.
-(Note: sometimes known at the time as non-provided schools as they had not been set up by the state under the Forster Act of 1870) This was not the only point on which he showed considerable independence of the government of which Balfour, his cousin, was the head.
+In the later stages of the bill's progress, he strongly resented an amendment approved by the House and taken over by the Government giving the school managers (governors, in modern parlance), instead of the local vicar, control of religious education in voluntary, i.e. church, schools.
+(Note: Sometimes known at the time as 'non-provided schools' as they had not been set up by the state under the Elementary Education Act 1870.)
+This was not the only point on which he showed considerable independence of the government of which Balfour, his cousin, was the head.

 During the early 20th century, Cecil (known to his friends as "Linky") was the eponymous leader of the Hughligans, a group of privileged young Tory Members of Parliament critical of their own party's leadership.
 Modelled after Lord Randolph Churchill's Fourth Party, the Hughligans included Cecil, F. E. Smith, Arthur Stanley, Ian Malcolm and, until 1904, Winston Churchill.
 Cecil was the best man at Churchill's wedding in 1908 and the latter greatly admired his eloquence in the House of Commons.
 As Churchill declared to a contemporary, Llewellyn Atherley-Jones,"How I wish I had his powers; speech is a painful effort to me."
 Cecil dissented from the beginning from Joseph Chamberlain's policy of tariff reform, pleading in Parliament against any devaluation of the idea of empire to a "gigantic profit-sharing business".
 He took a prominent position among the "Free Food Unionists"; consequently he was attacked by the tariff reformers, and lost his seat at Greenwich in 1906.